madebykind/madebykind-v3/content/work/rewilding-britain.md

   ## Digital sustainability

-  As part of our ongoing relationship with Rewilding Britain, we work to ensure that their website and content meets and exceeds accessibility standards and  performance and SEO best practices.
-Additionally to this, we continually work to reduce the environmental impact of their website through digital sustainability practices, culminating in the website being certified as a [Climate-Positive website](https://ecofriendlyweb.org/client/rewilding-britain/) by The Eco-Friendly Web Alliance.
+  Throughout all of this, we've worked to reduce the environmental footprint of the site itself.
+For an organisation whose mission is restoring nature, a [Climate-Positive  certified](https://ecofriendlyweb.org/client/rewilding-britain/) website isn't a detail, it's the point.

   </div>
 </div>